juhameskanen/abstract/README.md

 If you were to draw a "movie" of reality at random, you are most likely to find yourself in one that is highly compressible.
 In information theory, predictable data compresses best; therefore, universes with stable, elegant, and predictable laws of physics occupy a much larger share of the probability space than wildly chaotic ones.

-We are not inhabitants of a miracle—we are simply experiencing the most efficient encoding of an observer's existence.
+No special initial conditions are required.
+We are simply experiencing the most efficient encoding of an observer's existence.
 We are living in a movie in which the "pixels" appear to follow not just a JPEG/MPEG compressed cosine function, but an even more effective **wave function**.

 For a configuration to allow persistent, intelligent, conscious entities to survive, it must satisfy three essential constraints: